 Email marketing success necessitates planning.
-A key step towards your email strategy is to develop a personal connection with your customers.
-To put it in another way, by cultivating long-term relationships with customers, you'll be able to reap greater financial rewards.
+A critical step towards your email strategy is to develop a personal connection with your customers.
+By cultivating long-term relationships with customers, you'll be able to reap greater financial rewards.
 Approximately 3.7 billion people used email three years ago, and according to Statista, this figure will rise to 4.7 billion by 2022.
 This demonstrates the significance of expanding your email marketing strategies, including personalized email service.

-Since the concept of email personalization is quite clear now, let's see what exactly a personalized email is.
-There are basically three main elements that make up a personalized email:
+Since email personalization is quite clear now, let's see what a personalized email is.
+Three main elements make up a personalized email:

 A personalized email consists of content relevant to the subscriber.
 For example, if a subscriber is interested in DIY projects, sending them an email newsletter about easy DIY wall ideas increases the likelihood of the reader interacting and engaging with the email.